AMPICLab/SiROAP_v1/README.md

 3. V. Saxena and M. J. Shawon, "Reconfigurable RF Photonic Processor Architecture using a Silicon Photonics MPW Platform," GOMACTech 2022, Miami, FL, Apr 2022.

-License:
+## License:
-The SiROAP source code is the sole property and copyright of Vishal Saxena and cannot be reused or adapted in any manner without written permission and license from the ownner.
+The SiROAP source code is the sole property and copyright of Vishal Saxena and cannot be reused or adapted without written permission and license from the author.